minzahan/function-playground/notes/unused-alphabet.md

 ## First Thoughts

-Python dictionary with every letter in alphabet as a key and 0 as a value.
+I am getting a string of characters and I need to know if it contains all 26 letters of the alphabet Python dictionary with every letter in alphabet as a key and 0 as a value.
 We iterate through the input string and update the value of each letter that appears by +1 and at the end we find all the letters that had a value of 0 and join them into a string.

 - dictionary seems unnecessary